FahimIslam2410/Bank-Tech-Test/README.md

 * Storing the statements
 * Automatically creating a date ~~(This is an extra step if there is time)~~

-I then organised the bullets into 3 components/classes.
-Account, Transaction and Statement class.
-Using excalidraw I diagramed out the classes and what methods they would have.
+I organized the components/classes into three classes: Account, Transaction, and Statement.
+I diagrammed these classes along with the methods they would have using Excalidraw."